Hank Lebioda betting profile: Sony Open in Hawaii - PGA TOUR

 Lebioda's advanced stats and rankings

-- Lebioda posted a Strokes Gained: Off-the-Tee average of 0.086 in his past five tournaments, showing solid performance off the tee.
+- Lebioda posted a Strokes Gained: Off-the-Tee average of 0.086 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Lebioda averaged -0.223 in his past five starts, indicating room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Lebioda sported a -0.223 mark in his past five starts.

-- Around the greens, Lebioda delivered a -0.119 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- On the greens, Lebioda delivered a 0.086 Strokes Gained: Putting mark in his past five tournaments.

-- On the greens, Lebioda averaged 0.086 Strokes Gained: Putting in his past five starts, showing positive performance with the putter.

 All stats in this article are accurate for Lebioda as of the start of the Sony Open in Hawaii.